Aggregating data from a specific period from a CSV file using Python [pandas]

 df = pd.read_csv('<filename>.csv', usecols=['datetime', 'person_in_charge'], encoding='cp932' )

-▼ Use df.set_index to assign the "datetime" column to the index.
+▼ Use df.set_index to assign the "datetime" column as the index.

 df_date = df.set_index('datetime') def check(x): pd.to_datetime(x) df_date.index.map(check)